redwoodjs/redwood/docs/docs/graphql.md

 The `api` side offers a GraphQL server built on [GraphQL Yoga](https://www.graphql-yoga.com) and the [Envelop plugin system](https://www.envelop.dev/docs) from [The Guild](https://the-guild.dev).
+###

 Redwood's api side is "serverless first", meaning it's architected as functions which can be deployed on either serverless or traditional infrastructure, and Redwood's GraphQL endpoint is effectively "just another function" (with a whole lot more going on under the hood, but that part is handled for you, out of the box).
 One of the tenets of the Redwood philosophy is "Redwood believes that, as much as possible, you should be able to operate in a serverless mindset and deploy to a generic computational grid.”

+### GraphQL Yoga and the Generic Computation Grid

 To be able to deploy to a “generic computation grid” means that, as a developer, you should be able to deploy using the provider or technology of your choosing.
 You should be able to deploy to Netlify, Vercel, Fly, Render, AWS Serverless, or elsewhere with ease and no vendor or platform lock in.
 You should be in control of the framework, what the response looks like, and how your clients consume it.

 The same should be true of your GraphQL Server.
-[GraphQL Yoga](https://www.graphql-yoga.com) makes that possible.
+[GraphQL Yoga](https://www.graphql-yoga.com) from [The Guild](https://the-guild.dev) makes that possible.

-> Existing libraries like Apollo Server provide you with either a complete HTTP server or a middleware function that you can plug into your framework of choice.
-GraphQL Yoga takes a different approach—it just provides a handful of functions that you can use to turn an HTTP request into a GraphQL execution result.
-In other words, GraphQL Yoga leaves it up to you to decide how to send back the response.
+> The fully-featured GraphQL Server with focus on easy setup, performance and great developer experience.

-We leverage Envelop plugins to provide GraphQL [security best practices](#security) and implement custom internal plugins to help with authentication, [logging](#logging), [directive handling](#directives), and more.
+RedwoodJS leverages Yoga's Envelop plugins to implement custom internal plugins to help with [authentication](#authentication), [logging](#logging), [directive handling](#directives), and more.
+### Security Best Practices

+RedwoodJS implements GraphQL Armor from [Escape Technologies](https://escape.tech) to make your endpoint more secure by default by implementing common GraphQL [security best practices](#security).

+GraphQL Armor, developed by Escape in partnership with The Guild, is a middleware for JS servers that adds a security layer to the RedwoodJS GraphQL endpoint.

+### Conclusion

 All this gets us closer to Redwood's goal of being able to deploy to a "generic computation grid".
 And that’s exciting!